dotnet/sign/README.md

 Code signing is a complex process that may involve multiple signing formats and artifact types.
 Some artifacts are containers that contain other signable file types.
 For example, NuGet Packages (`.nupkg`) frequently contain `.dll` files.
 The signing tool will sign all files inside-out, starting with the most nested files and then the outer files, ensuring everything is signed in the correct order.

 Signing `.exe`/`.dll` files, and other Authenticode file types is only possible on Windows at this time.
-The recommended solution is to use a multi-stage/job build where the signing steps run on Windows.
+The recommended solution is to build on one agent and sign on another using jobs or stages where the signing steps run on Windows.
 Running code signing on a separate stage to ensure secrets aren't exposed to the build stage.

 ### Build Variables

-The following variables are used by the signing build:
+The following information is needed for the signing build:

 * `Tenant Id` Azure AD tenant
 * `Client Id` / `Application Id` ServicePrincipal identifier
 * `Key Vault Url` Url to Key Vault.
 Must be a Premium Sku for EV code signing certificates and all certificates issued after June 2023